-Apart from the Medications Manager, all other education staff at Chadsgrove take on the medical intervention roles on a voluntary basis.
-All staff that administer medications or carry out interventions as detailed above, either in an emergency or on a regular basis, receive training and re-training when necessary.
+All staff who administer medications or carry out interventions as detailed above, either in an emergency or on a regular basis, receive training and re-training when necessary.
 All training is recorded by the trainer, usually the School Nurses.
-Individual staff members are responsible for maintaining their training and ensuring that it is recorded on the Single Central Record.
-Staff are also responsible for ensuring their training is renewed annually.
+The Medications Manager keeps a record of training and organises with the Nurses and Medical Interventions Manager when training needs to be renewed.